Chaplain Ministry Philosophy

 The Chaplain

 Doug completed his undergraduate studies at Ozark Christian College in Joplin, and finished his Master of Arts Degree in Christian Leadership with Kentucky Christian University in 2003.
+He completed 1 Unit of Clinical Pastoral Education in 2017 and Grief Recovery Specialist Certification in 2019.

 THE HONDA